dangelov/hasher/README.md

 # String Hasher

-Hasher is a small Sublime Text 2 & 3 Plugin that generates hashes from the selected text.
+Hasher is a small Sublime Text 2 & 3 Plugin that generates hashes from the selected text and some miscellaneous **Unicode aware** string conversions.
 Currently supported:

 * MD5
 * SHA1